Eggplant Caponata with Toasted Almonds and Dark Cocoa Powder

 6. On high heat, add the chopped and peeled tomatoes, and stir well.

-7. Add the sugar and let caramelize.
+7. Add the sugar and let caramelize, then add the olives and capers.